MuchoLucho/mender-docs/09.Add-ons/20.Monitor/20.Concepts/docs.md

 A **monitoring subsystem** represents the generalized logic needed for detecting a specific type of event on a device.
 For example, the logic to detect an error log in a log file is different from the one to detect a problematic dbus event.
 The subsystem on its own doesn't have enough information to be executed.
 This is where the checks comes in.

 A **check** contains the variable definitions needed for the subsystem to be executed.

-Additionally, we offer an additional level of abstraction for the subsystems known as **pseudo subsystems**.
-These are predefined configurations built upon existing subsystems, designed to streamline the process of creating new checks.

 Putting it all together, the `mender-monitor` service sets the environment using the _check_ definition.
 Then it executes the _monitoring subsystem_ for each check coupled with that subsystem.